demisto/content/Packs/Campaign/Scripts/ShowCampaignSenders/README.md

-Displays the phishing campaign senders email addresses and their amount.
+Displays the phishing campaign senders' email addresses and the number of incidents each email address appears in.

 ## Script Data
 ---